 The poor sweetie had lost use of her hind legs so she spends her days laying on a rug and greeting customers as they come through the door.

 We had heard that when in San Francisco you have to visit Lombard Street, which is famous for a steep, one-block section with eight hairpin turns!
 We were in our one ton pick up truck so we decided not to try driving down that street but it looks like a lot of fun!

-As the day wound down and traffic was getting even heavier, we decided to head back to the campsite.
+As the day wound down (no pun intended) and traffic was getting even heavier, we decided to head back to the campsite.
 We only scratched the surface of all the things we wanted to see this week so we will definitely come back!
 Word of caution, if you want to visit Alcatraz, you MUST make reservations several days to a week in advance.
 We didn’t know this so we’ll be adding that to our “must see” list the next time we visit.